kareem-helmi/kareem-helmi/README.md

 ---

 ## 🧑‍💻 About Me
-👤 Name: Mohamed Ahmed Mohamed Abo El-Hadid.
+👤 Name: kareem helmy mahmoud

-🎯 I'm a **Junior Front-End Engineer** passionate about building responsive and modern web applications.
+🎯 I'm a **Junior full-stack Engineer** passionate about building responsive and modern web applications.

 💡 Currently learning advanced **JavaScript**, **TypeScript**, **React**, and exploring **Python** and **AI tools like ChatGPT** to boost productivity and learning.